lilyayala/Auth0RulesProject/README.md

 *Note: This is an example of how your .env variables should look.
 In this example, I assigned the number 1, 2, 3 as if they were different applications.
 Also note that for this example I've been using localhost:3000, however you can deploy your application with any other service provider that you might be using.*

-This section is very technical so you can skip it; however, if you want to add it to your application instead of the one provided, you can find the steps in here.

 ## Running the sample application

 Download or git clone this code to your localhost